 Culture literally derives its meaning as the heart of what a people worship (cultus in latin).

 Practical ways to adopt a spirit of gratitude in our families is to unconditionally add into our daily rhythm 3 times when we pause for a minute or two and take a brief inventory of what we are thankful for this day and then express that gratitude to God.
 Once when we wake up.
-Once in the middle fo the day and once before we go to bed.
+Once in the middle of the day and once before we go to bed.
 The saints repeatedly remind us that nothing opens our soul to receive God’s grace than a genuine spirit of gratitude.

 Another way to foster a greater Eucharistic life and spirit of gratitude is adoration.
 It’s what the Angel of Portugal taught the children of Fatima to do at the beginning of their prayer.
 He prostrated himself and prayed: “My God I believe, I adore, I hope and I love you.
 I beg pardon for those who do not believe, do not adore, do not hope and do not love you.”
 The angel then told the children: “Pray in this way.
 The hearts of Jesus and Mary are now ready to listen to you.”
 Teaching our families to say this prayer at the pauses of the day is a great way to foster a spirit of gratitude before God.